CaffeineMC/sodium-fabric/README.md

 ### Downloads

-You can find downloads for Sodium through the
-[GitHub releases page](https://github.com/jellysquid3/sodium-fabric/releases).
-Once Sodium matures and leaves the stage of alpha software, builds will be published on CurseForge.
+You can find downloads for Lithium on either the [official CurseForge page](https://www.curseforge.com/minecraft/mc-mods/sodium) or through the [GitHub releases page](https://github.com/jellysquid3/sodium-fabric/releases).
+Usually, builds will be made available on GitHub slightly sooner than other locations.

 ### Community